Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 Other tips for RC slope soaring

-- Don't fly over your head and behind you, unless landing.
+- Don't fly over your head.
 It's easy to become disoriented and if this happens the results can be nasty.

 - Don't fly downwind (with the wind) for too long if you can help it.
 An rc glider will quickly lose lift flying downwind, and it's not always easy to regain lost altitude.

 - If you're going for long-duration rc slope soaring sessions, don't forget about the radio control gear batteries!
 If they die, so does your glider.